jedevc/apparea/README.md

 Deployment of the server can be tricky.

-Setup on <apparea.dev> uses an nginx instance in front of a version of apparea which is bound to localhost:8080 for http, and uses `cap_net_raw+ep` for listening on 0.0.0.0:21 for ssh.
+Setup on <apparea.dev> uses an nginx instance in front of a version of apparea which is bound to localhost:8080 for http, and uses `CAP_NET_BIND_SERVICE+ep` for listening on 0.0.0.0:21 for ssh.

 You can see the configs for how the setup is done exactly in `deploy/`.